MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-task-duration-trend.md

 [!INCLUDE [temp](../_shared/version-azure-devops.md)]

-This article shows you how to get the day wise trend of the time taken to execute a task of a pipeline.
+This article shows you how to get the daily trend report of the time taken to execute a pipeline task.
 The following image shows an example of such a chart.

 > [!div class="mx-imgBorder"]